airbnb/swift/CONTRIBUTING.md

 ## Structure of a new rule:

-Every rule should contain:
+At minimum every rule should contain:

-1. A link to reference easily.
+1. A permalink to reference easily.
 1. A short description.
-1. If the rule is lintable, add a link to the appropriate SwiftLint rule.
+1. If the rule is lintable, a link to the appropriate SwiftLint rule.
 1. A code example describing the incorrect and correct behaviours.

 #### Example: